NATIVE AMERICAN CASES

 state the reservation is located in; or,

-NOTE: If the reservation is located in another
+NOTE: If the reservation is located in another state,

-with the tribe.
-If there is an
+tribe.
+If there is an agreement, you may

-agreement, you may send a UIFSA transmittal to that state.
+send a UIFSA transmittal to that state.

 2.